 I believe we have much to learn from each other and I sincerely hope you’ll join me on this journey.

 Shall we journey together?
-Sign up for my newsletter to receive my post updates once a week and my free Ebook 40 Small Tips to Big Changes.
+Sign up for my newsletter to receive my post updates once or twice a month and my free Ebook 40 Small Tips to Big Changes.
 Evidence-based Parenting Information.

 Sanya Pelini, Ph.D.